System Restore: Limitations and complications

-Changes made to a volume from another operating system (in case of multi-booting scenarios) cannot be monitored.
+System Restore cannot monitor changes made to a volume from another operating system (in case of multi-booting scenarios).
 In addition, multi-booting different versions of Windows can disrupt the operation of System Restore.
-Specifically, Windows XP and Windows Server 2003 delete the checkpoints created by Windows Vista and later.
-Also, checkpoints created by Windows 8 may be destroyed by previous versions of Windows.
+Specifically, Windows XP and Windows Server 2003 delete the restore points of Windows Vista and later.
+Also, restore points created by Windows 8 may be destroyed by previous versions of Windows.